Red Flags Identity Theft Prevention

 What is the Red Flags Rule ?

-Red Flags are suspicious patterns or practices or specific activities that indicate the possibility that identity theft may occur.
+Red Flags are suspicious patterns or practices encountered in our daily operations that indicate the possibility that identity theft may occur.

 UO Red Flags Team